-This means my private lender loaned me $50,000, which was enough to cover the purchase price of $45,000, closing costs of around $2,000, points of $750 and around $2,000 for some minor rehab to the property.
-For anything else I would be required to pick up the slack with my own money.
-For example, if we uncovered a large repair after closing.
+So for this particular deal, my private lender loaned me $50,000, which was enough to cover the purchase price of $45,000, closing costs of around $2,000, points of $750 and around $2,000 for some minor rehab to the property.
+I would be required to pick up the slack with my own money for anything else that came up during rehab .

 The Lender has a 1st-position lien for $50,000 recorded against the property which has been independently appraised at $91,000.

-The loan is interest only, so each monthly payment I make to the lender consists entirely of Interest.
+This loan is interest only, so each monthly payment consists entirely of Interest.
 I make an interest payment on 15th of each month direct into my Lender’s self-directed IRA.
 We also included 2 points to the Lender on closing for this particular deal.
-That means the Lender received a further 2 percentage points of the loan amount upfront out of the closing.
+That means the Lender received a further 2 percentage points of the loan amount upfront and paid out of closing.